Courses offered by Trevor Day

 - Writing research narratives: explaining your research to other audiences

 - Reflective writing for your professional development

 Trevor is unusual in his wide and deep experience of different writing, teaching and research genres.
 His science and social science research and teaching background, with a PhD in Education, makes him ideal for facilitating tailored courses in science, social science and humanities.

 Originally a marine biologist, Trevor has taught extensively alongside his writing career.
 In 1997, he was shortlisted for the UK’s most prestigious science book prize for Incredible Journey to the Centre of the Atom.
 He has written or co-authored more than 40 books, 70 peer-reviewed articles and many features for the international press, as well as devising outreach communications for universities and science centres.

 Trevor was an RLF Writing Fellow at the University of Bath 2007-2011 and now facilitates writing workshops at Bath, Exeter and other universities.
 He co-leads writing retreats and is a Visiting Professor at the University of Trento, Italy.

-Author of the critically acclaimed Success in Academic Writing (Palgrave Macmillan), Trevor thrives in carrying out writing-related R&D. Since 2010, he has led two national HE STEM (Science, Technology, Engineering and Maths) projects and played a lead role in innovative online learning projects.
+Author of the critically acclaimed Success in Academic Writing (2013 & 2018, Palgrave Macmillan), Trevor thrives in carrying out writing-related R&D. He has led two national HE STEM (Science, Technology, Engineering and Maths) projects and played a lead role in innovative online learning projects.
 A Fellow of the Higher Education Academy, he is Director of the RLF Consultant Fellows’ programme.